A Dynamic Matching Framework for Faster Child Adoptions: III Strategic Incentives

-We did not need to assume this before as a matchmaker would never offer an unacceptable placement.
-However, Assumption \ref{as:nounacceptable} is necessary for strategic analysis.
-Since homes have additive waiting costs, they might calculate that accepting an unacceptable child today is better than waiting for an acceptable child tomorrow.
+We set $\underline{v}$ arbitrarily low enough that a home will not accept unacceptable placements to avoid large waiting costs.
 This would never happen.
 Rather than incur further waiting costs, a home would leave the child welfare system.
 Assumption \ref{as:nounacceptable} accommodates this outside option.
+Since we only examine individually rational mechanisms, the matchmaker will not offer unacceptable placements, and this assumption is without loss of generality.